clojurebridge-minneapolis/track1-chatter/track1-web.md

 </div>

-That looks right so let's add, commit, merge the changes back to master, then push to github.
+That looks right so let's add, commit, merge the changes back to master, then push to GitHub.
 Then delete the ```view-messages``` branch.
-You should see the commit numbers go up on github.
+You should see the commit numbers go up on GitHub.

 ### Adding messages